renmau/Sesame_pipeline/Pipeline/README.md

 - python [Emulator.py](neural_network_emulator/Emulator.py)

 Output:
 - Ends up in emulators/lightning_logs in a folder named version_x where once you rerun the training with a different architecture a new folder with a higher version number is made, so that you do not overwrite your results.
-You can see how to use the resulting emulator in the Emulators folder containing the $f(R)$ emulators in [Mauland-Hus et al. 2023](#).
+You can see how to use the resulting emulator in the Emulators folder containing the $f(R)$ emulators in [Mauland et al. 2023](https://arxiv.org/abs/2309.13295).

 ---------------------------------------------------